We welcome and appreciate support from corporations and foundations that share our values and that want to aid projects that:

 Corporate Membership: Industry Council on Health Care Quality

-- Offers unparalleled insight into special projects, access to NCQA leaders and input on key initiatives at 3 full-day meetings per year in Washington, DC.
+- Offers unparalleled insight into special projects, access to NCQA leaders and input on key initiatives at 3 full-day meetings per year.
 Industry Council meetings are the most frequent and deep briefings for NCQA collaborators about the value agenda and NCQA’s strategy.
 Members are frequently offered first right of sponsorship on opportunities for supporting new programs.

 - Includes over $7,000 worth of complimentary access to NCQA publications, educational conferences and data subscriptions.